 I was chatting with a friend the other day about forgiveness.
-She is married to a man who has been unkind and disrespectful to her for years.
+She is married to a man who has been unkind and disrespectful to her for years, most especially because of the constant lies.
 He has been verbally abusive towards her and has continually violated their vows throughout their entire marriage.
 She called me because he had just blindsided her with the deepest of betrayals.
 He announced that he has a girlfriend.
 My friend and her husband are still married, and he continues to waffle back and forth between her and the girlfriend.
 He promises her one thing and the girlfriend another, all in secret behind each other’s backs.
 The girlfriend is new but the act of infidelity is not.
 My friend has forgiven her husband and given him second chances countless times in their marriage- each time thinking that her forgiveness and loyalty would compel him to value and respect their relationship.
 Each time the betrayal happened again, she was left feeling crushed and devastated.
 Each time she received criticism and pressure from others saying that “she just needed to forgive him”.

 The confusing thing for my friend was that she had forgiven over and over and over again.
 She chose to forgive in private.
 She never publicly outed him or shamed him each time he gave into the temptation of abuse and infidelity.
 She privately and wholeheartedly forgave him and extended grace to him through numerous second chances.
 She felt hurt and confused because she was continually assured that if she “just forgave”, her husband would stop the destructive behaviour in their marriage.
 She was repeatedly told that the act of forgiveness from her would eliminate her husband’s sin.